Anarcha Westcott

-In the 21st century, Anarcha has become a heroine for Black women.

 Background

-Little is known about Anarcha; as she was illiterate (by law), most information comes from records kept by her enslavers and Sims' records of his experiments.
-She first turns up in the autobiography of J. Marion Sims as a "little mulatto girl" living in the doctor's house in Mount Meigs, Alabama; as he says on the following page, "a little negro girl would sleep in the room with me, and hand me a drink of water occasionally."
+For many years, little was known about Anarcha, and the only source of her existence was Sims's writings; as she was illiterate (by law), most information came from Sims' records of his experiments.
+She first appears in the autobiography of J. Marion Sims as a "little mulatto girl" living in the doctor's house in Mount Meigs, Alabama; as he says on the following page, "a little negro girl would sleep in the room with me, and hand me a drink of water occasionally."

 Anarcha next turns up as "a young colored woman, about seventeen years of age, well developed" belonging to a Mr. Wescott [sic], who lived a mile from Sims' house, at that time in Montgomery, Alabama.
 Sims was called in to assist after her labor lasted three days.
-Whereas Anarcha's "colleague" Betsey, on whom Sims would operate for a similar problem, had "married last year", no source comments on how Anarcha became pregnant, so the unidentified father of her stillborn child may well have been Mr. Wescott ("a kind-hearted man") or Dr. Sims.
+Whereas Anarcha's "colleague" Betsey, on whom Sims would operate for a similar problem, had "married last year", no source comments on how Anarcha became pregnant.